tarantool/cloud/puppet/README.md

 * elasticsearch_index -- Elasticsearch index to write logs to
 * elasticsearch_type -- Default type of entries sent to elasticsearch
 * logstash_prefix -- Elasticsearch index prefix
+* ca_cert -- Path to the TLS CA certificate
+* server_cert -- Path to the server TLS certificate
+* server_key -- Path to the server TLS key
+* client_cert -- Path to the client TLS certificate
+* client_key -- Path to the client TLS key

 ## Testing

 This manifest has no integration tests, but there is a test-kitchen definition